Credit Suisse says to sell client relationships to Bank CIC

-ZURICH Credit Suisse has agreed to sell an unspecified number of client relationships to Credit Mutuel-owned [BFCM.UL] Bank CIC (Switzerland), a spokeswoman for Credit Suisse told Reuters on Thursday.
+ZURICH Nov 3 Credit Suisse has agreed to sell an unspecified number of client relationships to Credit Mutuel-owned Bank CIC (Switzerland), a spokeswoman for Credit Suisse told Reuters on Thursday.

 The sale is part of a scaling-back by Credit Suisse of its client book amid rising regulatory requirements and increasing costs of banking cross-border clients.